 - Learning helps you advance in your career.

 - You will be respected and rewarded for your accomplishments and skills.

 - Set up and manage CNC machines.
-That is to make sure the machine performs multiple jobs such as drilling, grinding, and milling.
+That ensures the machine performs multiple jobs, such as drilling, grinding, and milling.